Hercules constellation is located in the northern sky. It was named after Hercules, the Roman version of the Greek hero Heracles.

 Hercules belongs to the Hercules family of constellations, along with Aquila, Ara, Centaurus, Corona Australis, Corvus, Crater, Crux, Cygnus, Hydra, Lupus, Lyra, Ophiuchus, Sagitta, Scutum, Sextans, Serpens, Triangulum Australe and Vulpecula.

-Hercules constellation dates back to ancient times and its origin was unclear even to the Greeks.
+Hercules constellation dates back to ancient times.
+Its origin was unclear even to the Greeks.
 They knew it as Engonasin, or “the kneeling one.”
 It was Eratosthenes who identified the kneeler as Heracles, standing over the dragon that guarded the garden of the Hesperides.

 Aeschylus associated the constellation with a different tale, describing Heracles as kneeling and exhausted after the battle with the Ligurians.

 Heracles was the son of Zeus and Alcmene, a mortal woman.
 When he was an infant, Zeus laid him at Hera’s breast while she slept.
 Having suckled her milk, Heracles became immortal.
-Hera was enraged, both at this and at her husband’s infidelity, and while she could not kill Heracles, she made his life difficult at every turn.
-She cast a spell that made him go insane and kill his children.
+Hera was enraged by this and made Heracles’ life difficult at every turn.
+She cast a spell that made him lose his mind and turn against his children.
 Once he regained his senses and realized what he had done, he visited the Oracle at Delphi to see how he could atone for his deed.
 The Oracle sent him to serve Eurystheus, king of Mycenae, for a period of 12 years.
 It was then that he got the name Heracles, which means “the glory of Hera.”
 His given name at birth was Alcides, Alcaeus, or Palaemon according to different sources.

 King Eurystheus gave Heracles a series of tasks, known as the Labours of Heracles.
-The first was to kill the Nemean lion, a beast whose hide was impervious to any weapon.
-After Heracles had strangled the lion to death, he used its claws to cut off the skin and later used the pelt as a cloak and the gaping mouth as a helmet, which both protected him and made him look even more frightening.
+The first was to defeated the Nemean lion, a beast with an impenetrable skin.
+After Heracles had strangled the lion, he used its claws to cut off the skin and later used the pelt as a cloak and the gaping mouth as a helmet, which both protected him and made him look even more frightening.
 The Nemean lion is represented by the constellation Leo.

 The second task was to destroy the Hydra, represented by Hydra constellation, a monster with multiple heads.
 As he fought with the beast, Hera sent a crab to distract him.
-Heracles killed the crab, and Hera placed it in the sky as the constellation Cancer.
+Heracles did away with the crab, and Hera placed it in the sky as the constellation Cancer.

 The final labour was the most difficult one.
 Heracles was sent to the gates of the Underworld to fetch Cerberus, the dog that had three heads and was tasked with guarding the entrance and making sure those who had crossed the river Styx did not try to escape.
 Heracles used his pelt to protect himself and dragged the dog to Eurystheus.
 The king, who had not expected to see Heracles again, had no choice but to release him.

 After completing the twelve labours, Heracles married Deianeira, daughter of King Oeneus.
 While the two were travelling together, they came to the river Evenus where the centaur Nessus ferried people across.
 Heracles swam across the river, but Deianeira needed to be carried and Nessus, who offered to do it, fell in lust with her and tried to ravage her.
-Heracles shot the centaur with an arrow that was tipped in the Hydra’s poison.
-As he lay dying, Nessus offered Deianeira some of his blood, saying it can act as a love charm.
+Heracles hit the centaur with an arrow that was tipped in the Hydra’s poison.
+Before the end, Nessus offered Deianeira some of his blood, saying that it could be used as a love charm.
 Deianeira kept the blood, poisoned by Heracles’ arrow.
 Much later, she became worried that Heracles’ attention was wandering to another woman and she gave him a shirt on which she had smeared Nessus’ blood.
-When Heracles put it on, Hydra’s poison started burning his flesh and, once he realized what was going on, he built himself a funeral pyre on Mount Oeta and lay on his pelt, ready to die.
+When Heracles put it on, Hydra’s poison started burning his flesh and, once he realized what was going on, he built himself a pyre on Mount Oeta and lay on his pelt, ready to meet his end.
 The fire burned the part of him that was mortal, and the immortal part joined Zeus and the other gods on Mount Olympus.
 Zeus placed Heracles in the sky as the constellation now known by its Roman name, Hercules.

 The Keystone asterism is formed by four bright stars in Hercules – Pi, Eta, Zeta, and Epsilon Herculis – and it represents Hercules’ torso.